-WASHINGTON — One of the last — and loudest — pro-life Democrats left in Congress lost his primary Tuesday night.
+WASHINGTON — One of the last — and loudest — pro-life Democrats left in Congress lost his primary Tuesday nig'sht.

 Rep. Dan Lipinski (D-Ill.) lost to former advertising executive Marie Newman, trailing by 48%-44% with 90% of precincts reporting.

 Newman came just short of beating Lipinski two years ago, with the backing of a broad coalition of progressive groups.
-This time, she jumped into the election early, and they lined up to boost her past Lipinski, outspending him by a wide margin.
-EMILY’s List, which backs pro-choice Democratic women, backed Newman early on, as did a plethora of other groups including NARAL Pro-Choice America, Planned Parenthood Action Fund, MoveOn, Indivisible, The Sierra Club, Service Employees International Union and Our Revolution.
+This time she jumped into the election early, and they lined up to boost her past Lipinski, as she outspent him by a wide margin.
+EMILY’s List, which backs pro-choice Democratic women, backed Newman early on, as did a plethora of other groups including NARAL Pro-Choice America, Planned Parenthood Action Fund, MoveOn, Indivisible, The Sierra Club, Service Employees International Union, and Our Revolution.

-Lipinski isn’t just pro-life — he had a long track record of breaking with Democrats on major issues.
+Lipinski isn’t just pro-life; he had a long track record of breaking with Democrats on major issues.
 He voted against Obamacare, supported the war in Iraq, and for years opposed LGBTQ rights and immigration reform.
-He’d tacked left on most of those issues in recent years as a primary threat became more real — but had refused to budge on abortion, recently joining Republicans on an amicus brief urging the Supreme Court to overturn Roe v.
+He’d tacked left on most of those issues in recent years as a primary threat became more real, but he'd refused to budge on abortion, recently joining Republicans on an amicus brief urging the Supreme Court to overturn Roe v.
 Wade.

 He’d largely avoided tough primaries in the solidly Democratic district because of strong support from the Chicago Democratic machine.
 Lipinski was handed his seat in Congress by his father, former Rep. Bill Lipinski (D-Ill.), and has a close relationship with Illinois House Speaker Mike Madigan (D), who runs the state party and the city’s machine.

-Abortion was the defining issue of their first race.
-But in 2020, Newman and Lipinski focused heavily on healthcare issues in their ads and messaging.
+Abortion was the defining issue of Newman and Lipinski's first race.
+But in 2020, they focused heavily on healthcare issues in their ads and messaging.
 Lipinski sought to brand Newman as a radical, attacking her for supporting Medicare for All.
 Newman, in turn, hammered Lipinski for voting against Obamacare.

 Cover: Rep. Dan Lipinski, D-Ill., participates in the House Transportation and Infrastructure Subcommittee on Aviation hearing on "Status of the Boeing 737 MAX: Stakeholder Perspectives" on Wednesday, June 19, 2019.
 (Photo By Bill Clark/CQ Roll Call via AP Images)